eriksandstroem/Splat-SLAM/README.md

 ---

 We are working diligently to provide the open source code as soon as possible.
 Please send an email to esandstroem@ee.ethz.ch if you seek more detailed information on the release.

+UPDATE: We will release the source code within the next 2 weeks!